 Load usage data, loyalty points data, and retention data into your data warehouse to understand what happens after sales or conversions — and identify your most loyal customers or brand champions who can evangelize your products and services.

-Marketers who move their data to the Data Cloud see significant benefits, including a data-driven view of the customer journey and deeper insights into cross-channel campaign performance from both structured and semi-structured data sets.
+Snowflake simplifies the adoption of a data-driven marketing strategy and the utilization of marketing analytics to capture new trends in the market.
+By adopting this approach, marketers unlock significant advantages, such as gaining insights into customer journey trends and assessing cross-channel campaign performance using structured and semi-structured data sets.
 Get up-to-the-minute visibility into consumer behavior across channels, both pre-and post-purchase.
 A clear understanding of the consumer enables you to make informed strategic decisions more easily without digging deep with costly analysis to uncover insights.
 Acquiring third-party data sets from the Snowflake Data Marketplace can augment your internal data.

 Being closer to the data puts you in the position to advocate your strategic positions.
 Fresher data yields better insights, and no data is fresher than the data accessed in real-time.
 By removing the time lag that results when pulling, analyzing, and loading data, you can see brand truth in the moment and gain ongoing visibility into your business and customer relationships.